Last Updated on September 17, 2023 by The Noms

 - 5 mint leaves

-Clap the mint leaves between her hands to release the oils, rub the inside of the glass with them, place them in the bottom of the glass.
+Clap the mint leaves between your hands to release the oils, rub the inside of the cup with them, place them in the bottom of the glass.

 Garnish with mint sprig.